CDCgov/ixa/docs/book/src/topics/indexing.md

   can put all of your `Context::index_property` calls together in a main initialization function if you prefer.
-- It is not an error to call `Context::index_property` in the middle of a running simulation or to call it twice for the same property, but it makes little sense to do so.
+- It is not an error to call `Context::index_property` in the middle of a running simulation or to call it twice for the same property.
+- Calling `Context::index_property` enables indexing and catches the index up to the current population at the time of the call.

 ## Property Value Storage in Ixa